Ultra Efficient Contracts: Pushing the Boundaries of Tractable Contract Design: Introduction

+First, we show that Ultra reward functions admit a polynomial-time algorithm for computing the optimal contract under additive costs.

+\begin{maintheorem} [Poly-Time Algorithm for Ultra Rewards; Theorem 3.1] Let $f$ be a monotone Ultra reward function and let $c$ be an additive cost function.
+Then the optimal contract problem can be solved in polynomial time using value queries. \end{maintheorem}

+Our proof approach follows the framework introduced by \cite{DEFK21}.
+In particular, we show how to compute an agent's best response in polynomial time, and provide a polynomial bound on the number of critical values for \Ultra\ rewards.

+To compute an agent's best response, we use the reduction from the agent's best response to a contract $\alpha$ to a demand query with prices $c(a)/\alpha$.
+By the \wl\ property of \Ultra\ valuations, they admit a greedy demand oracle.
+We adapt this oracle to the contract setting by adding a tie-breaking rule that is aligned with the principal's utility.

+Our main technical contribution is proving a polynomial upper bound on the number of critical values in settings with \Ultra\ rewards and additive costs.
+The analysis exploits the \wl\ structure of \Ultra\ functions to characterize how the agent's best response changes as the payment parameter $\alpha$ increases.
+In the spirit of \cite{DEFK21}, we then combine this characterization with a genericity perturbation and a potential-function argument to show that the total number of critical values is at most $O(n^2)$.

-We make progress on this question by extending the result for \GS\ rewards to cost functions that are a sum of additive and monotone symmetric functions (which are neither additive nor symmetric).
-Moreover, we establish the same extension for the broader class of \Ultra\ reward functions.
+Second, \cite{DEFK21} left open whether the \GS\ result extends to richer cost structures than additive.
+We shed light on this question by studying cost functions that decompose into the sum of an additive component and a symmetric component.
+This class strictly extends both purely additive and purely symmetric cost functions.
+Moreover, our analysis applies to the broader class of \Ultra\ reward functions, going beyond the \GS\ setting considered in \cite{DEFK21}.

-{\bf Theorem 2 (Theorem~\ref{thm:ultra-spa})}: The optimal contract problem under \Ultra\ reward functions can be solved in poly-time using value queries, for any cost function that is a sum of an additive and a symmetric functions.
-Moreover, for reward functions from a superclass of \Ultra\ rewards, called \wwl\ (\WWL), and symmetric costs, we show that the optimal contract can be computed in polynomial time.
-Interestingly, this class contains the class of {\em budget additive} functions, for which the problem has been shown to be \textsf{NP}-hard under additive costs \cite{combinatorial-contracts}.

-Our results raise the natural question of how far this approach can be pushed, and which other classes of reward and cost functions admit efficient computation of the optimal contract.
-A particularly interesting question is whether the class of \Ultra\ rewards is a frontier of tractability for the optimal contract problem.